Northern Ireland Secretary ‘determined to avoid fresh Stormont elections’

 “I want to see all the politicians working together to make sure that those real issues that are affecting the citizens of Northern Ireland are dealt with because that’s important.”

-On Wednesday evening the Northern Ireland Protocol Bill, which would effectively over-ride parts of the post-Brexit settlement, moved closer to becoming law.
+On Wednesday evening the Government’s contentious Northern Ireland Protocol Bill, which would effectively over-ride parts of the post-Brexit settlement, moved closer to becoming law.

+Sir Jeffrey said, despite the progress of the legislation, his party was still not prepared to reengage with the Stormont institutions.

+“We are clear that we need to see further progress made,” he told BBC NI.

 Mr Vara said the UK Government is keen to have a negotiated settlement with the European Union over the protocol.